JordanMartinez/purescript-json-codecs/DESIGN.md

 So, I chose not to include hints in the `DecodeError` type (shown next).
 Since one will often need to add logging statements to the decoder to see what's going on, they can abuse the `AtKey` constructor to insert such hint information temporarily exactly where they need it, debug the problem, and then remove the abuse.

+### Accumulating Errors

+Another design decision we could make is whether to report all errors in a json decode pass rather than just the first one.
+In other words, if a JSON value is missing two keys that are required, rather than only reporting that the first key is missing in the error message, the error would report both keys.

+While this library initially did things in that way, the resulting codec was slower on the happy decoding path than other libraries.
+So, I removed this feature from the library.

 ## DecodeError

 ```purs